This is where YOU can have solar made easy - check out the links below on how to set this up indoors (the battery part) and outdoors (the panel).

 The dehydrator and crock-pot are heat-generating appliances and anytime you're generating heat, it takes far more electricity to produce heat; more than running a table lamp, for instance!

-Check out the two links below (Indoors and Outdoors) so you can see how we set it up!
+Check out the 'indoors' and 'outdoors' links below so you can see how we set it up!